MARINe/PISCO: Intertidal: MARINe Coastal Biodiversity Surveys: Point Contact Surveys Summarized

 GBIF Registration

 This resource has been registered with GBIF, and assigned the following GBIF UUID: 58ffefab-20aa-4cec-b0c0-dd7330ed7280.
-United States Geological Survey publishes this resource, and is itself registered in GBIF as a data publisher endorsed by U.S. Geological Survey.
+United States Geological Survey publishes this resource, and is itself registered in GBIF as a data publisher endorsed by GBIF-US.

 Keywords